No Records Found

 Sorry, unable to load Google Maps API.

 - Playful Path Speech Therapy, Inc.

-AAC is used as to support communication and language development, as the child's speech is developing.
-Generally, children will begin with basic sign language and picture support.
-If further AAC support is needed, the family may be encouraged to receive a formal AAC assessment by a specialist for long-term use.
-If parents are not able to afford an evaluation, I will often encourage them to down CoughDrop or apply for a scholarship for a reduced price version of GoTalkNow, TouchChat or Proloquo2go
+AAC has been shown to support communication and language development, as the child's speech develops.
+I generally begin with unaided AAC such as sign language and move towards more dynamic systems if needed.
+If long-term AAC support is needed, the family may be encouraged to receive a formal AAC assessment by a specialist.
+If parents are not able to afford an evaluation, I will often encourage them to download a free language based commutation system, apply for a scholarship, or apply through their local school district.